 THE FOLLOWING TERMS AND CONDITIONS APPLY TO THE USE OF THIS WEB SITE AS WELL AS ALL TRANSACTIONS CONDUCTED THROUGH THE SITE

 All notices from AnimalCompaions.org to You may be posted on our Web site and will be deemed delivered within thirty (30) days after posting.
-Notices from You to AnimalCompaions.org shall be made either by e-mail, sent to the address we provide on our Web site, or first class mail to our address at
+Notices from You to AnimalCompaions.org shall be made either by e-mail, sent to the address we provide on our Web site.

 This site may contain other proprietary notices and copyright information, the terms of which must be observed and followed.
 Information on this site may contain technical inaccuracies or typographical errors.
 Information, including product pricing and availability, may be changed or updated without notice.
 AnimalCompaions.org and its subsidiaries reserve the right to refuse service, terminate accounts, and/or cancel orders in its discretion, including, without limitation, if AnimalCompaions.org believes that customer conduct violates applicable law or is harmful to the interests of AnimalCompaions.org and its subsidiaries.

 At this time, AnimalCompaions.org ships merchandise to locations within the United States and U.S. territories, including Alaska, Hawaii, Puerto Rico, Guam, and the US Virgin Islands.
 Additionally, AnimalCompaions.org ships merchandise to Canada, Mexico, and other international locations with an additional shipping fee.
 The risk of loss and title for all merchandise ordered on this Web site pass to you when the merchandise is delivered to the shipping carrier.

 Customs and import duties may be applied to International orders when the shipment reaches its destination.
 Such charges are the responsibility of the recipient of your order and vary from country to country.
 Contact your local customs office for details.